 The size, shape, and height of your table style fire pit will need to be determined by how you plan to use it.
 Since the fire will usually become the focal point of your outdoor gathering, give careful consideration to it's design.
 If your deck or patio space is small, your fire pit will need to be sized accordingly.
 If your outdoor activities are typically limited to 3 or 4 people, there's no need for a large fire pit when a smaller one is just fine to chat around.

-Fixed styles are discussed in a seperate article.
+Fixed styles are discussed in a separate article.

-Be careful when placing your fire pit.
+Be careful when building a fire anywhere.
 Never place it close to your house walls, a wooden deck rail, or any other combustible material.
 Be aware of anything hanging over the fire, including tree limbs.
 In the yard, be careful of dry grass or brush that could ignite.
 Many models come with warnings or special instructions for use on wooden decks.
 The ideal placement option is on a concrete pad or on a patio.
 They are usually fine directly on the ground, just keep flammable material a safe distance away.